Measuring the Thermal Conductivity of Nanomaterials

 Nanomaterials offer unique electrical properties, extraordinary strength and great efficiency in heat conduction.
 Application areas for nanomaterials include electronics, optics, medicine and architecture – offering tremendous potential for ground-breaking discovery.
+The effective thermal conductivity is often considered a critical performance attribute of the material.

 Dispersion and Thermal Conductivity of Carbon Nanotube Composites